zeromev/zeromev.github.io/disclaimer.md

 # terms and conditions

-__PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE USING THIS SITE__
+__PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE USING THIS SITE.__

 ## what's in these terms?

 These terms tell you the rules for using our websites www.zeromev.org and info.zeromev.org (zeromev or this site).

-By using our site you accept these terms
+By using our site you accept these terms.

 By using zeromev, you confirm that you accept these terms of use and that you agree to comply with them.